ml4sts/handbook/onboarding/hpc.md

 ## URI HPC

+- Download PuTTY and generate ssh2 key pair
-- request URI access by e-mailing with Dr. Brown in cc
+- request URI access by e-mailing the public key to hpc@etal.uri.edu with Dr. Brown in cc
 - [HPC at URI]()